peterhinch/micropython-async/TUTORIAL.md

 `astests.py` module.

 The event loop instance is a singleton, instantiated by a program's first call to `asyncio.get_event_loop()`.
-This takes an optional integer arg being the length of the coro queue - i.e. the maximum number of concurrent coros allowed.
+This takes two optional integer args being the lengths of the two coro queues - i.e. the maximum number of concurrent coros allowed.
+The default of 16 is likely to be adequate for most purposes.

-The default of 42 is likely to be adequate for most purposes.
-If a coro needs to call an event loop method, calling `asyncio.get_event_loop()` (without args) will efficiently return it.
+If a coro needs to call an event loop method (usually `create_task`), calling `asyncio.get_event_loop()` (without args) will efficiently return it.

 ###### [Contents](./TUTORIAL.md#contents)